Benymean/Draft/README.md

 | 11         | 192.168.221.160   | 192.168.221.175     | 192.168.221.161 - 192.168.221.174 | 14        | 255.255.255.240   |
 | 12         | 192.168.221.176   | 192.168.221.191     | 192.168.221.177 - 192.168.221.190 | 14        | 255.255.255.240   |

-*This table outlines the division of the 192.168.221.0/24 network into 12 subnets using a Fixed Length Subnet Mask (FLSM) strategy.* **(Table formating minius the content was coded in Markdown by OpenAI's ChatGPT)**
+*This table outlines the division of the 192.168.221.0/24 network into 12 subnets using a Fixed Length Subnet Mask (FLSM) strategy.*

 ### 2.5 Expansion of New Offices